Julie Roginsky Sues Fox News And Roger Ailes For Sexual Harassment

 — Mediaite (@Mediaite) April 3, 2017

-As with all court complaints, they only give a one-sided rendition of the facts.
+As with all court complaints regardless of subject matter, they only give a one-sided rendition of the facts.
 It remains to be seen if Julie Roginsky can establish sufficient evidence in the legal context to support her claims.

 On Saturday, the New York Times published an expose claiming that O’Reilly Factor host Bill O’Reilly and/or his network wrote checks totaling $13 million to allegedly settle five different harassment complaints.
 In a statement, O’Reilly responded that he is vulnerable to lawsuits, and without commenting on any specific allegation, indicated that he has settled some controversies confidentially for family reasons.